hemanth110702/MyBookHub/readme.md

 SORTED IN ORDER TASKS

+pages final : overview, home, explore, approvals, profile update

-present :
+- present basic functionality :
+  home page nd some other pages display books as blocks create nav bar like git hub add profile page

+also see how to sent authorized req to backend from frontend if required also think about the route when user logged in, after updating username in nav bar

+- final late checkup
-also add forgot password feature also see how to sent authorized req to backend from frontend if required also store user in local storage like in gamestash and pocketnotes register - already registered tries to register again, check if user registered already displaying of errors correctly from backend in login/register also think about the route when user logged in also check resend otp button display basic error messages in form in forgot password page, after updating password if success dispaly below it updateed for 5 sec any msg also if fail for 5 sec like that
+  also check resend otp button
+  display basic error messages in form in forgot password page, after updating password if success dispaly below it updateed for 5 sec any msg also if fail for 5 sec like that displaying of errors correctly from backend in login/register add guest account details

+- Features :

+  home, overview(update profile button in it if the user looks), book-repos, explore

-1. Home page, explore page, profile page
+1. Overview, Repositories, Home page, explore page with search, profile page
 2.  add agree terms and conditions field ( check box, filed in book, later display terms when hover)
 3.  include violations field in authors model
 4.  check for plag before adding the book - bookName, description ,bookLink, lic,...